Douglas Gautier

-Douglas Gautier is an Australian arts administrator.
+Douglas Alexander Gautier is an Australian arts administrator.
 He lived in Hong Kong for around 25 years, where he worked in various roles in the arts and entertainment world, before being appointed CEO and artistic director of the Adelaide Festival Centre Trust in 2006.
-He has announced his retirement in mid-2025.
+He retired from this position in mid-2025.
+He also served on the Flinders University Council, and was deputy chancellor of the university from 2012 until 2025 (with his final term extension being from 2023-2025).

 Early life and education

 Douglas Alexander Gautier grew up in Adelaide, South Australia.

 He studied drama at Flinders University, graduating in 1975 with a BA (Hons).
 At that time Wal Cherry was the founding professor of the drama department at that time.
 Gautier's favourite teacher was history lecturer James Main, but there was also a Japanese lecturer in direction who inspired an interest in Asian art.